martinpaljak/cdoc/FORMAT.md

   * Lack of support for ZIP64 MUST be documented in accompanying documentation
 * Implementations SHOULD allow to decrypt files which lack proper MIME information
 * Formatting of encrypted files (IV, padding, authentication tags etc) MUST conform to XML-ENC

+## ID-card profile
+The use with Estonian ID-card defaults to:
+ * RSA 2048 PKCS#1 v1.5 for transport key encryption
+ * AES-GCM 256 for transport key

 ## Samples of `META-INF/recipients.txt`